infrae/fcrepo/src/fcrepo/README.txt

 This package provides access to the `Fedora Commons Repository`_.

+From the Fedora Commons Website:

+     Fedora (Flexible Extensible Digital Object Repository Architecture) was originally developed by researchers at Cornell University as an architecture for storing, managing, and accessing digital content in the form of digital objects inspired by the `Kahn and Wilensky`_ Framework.
+Fedora defines a set of abstractions for expressing digital objects, asserting relationships among digital objects, and linking "behaviors" (i.e., services) to digital objects.
+The Fedora Repository Project (i.e., Fedora) implements the Fedora abstractions in a robust open source software system.

-It uses WADL, `Web Application Description Language`_ to parse the WADL file that comes with FedoraCommons so it offers support for the complete REST API.
+This package uses WADL, `Web Application Description Language`_ to parse the WADL file that comes with Fedora so it offers support for the complete REST API.
 On top of that a more highlevel abstraction is written, which will be demonstrated in this `doctest`_.
 This package has been written for FedoraCommons 3.3, it has not been tested with older versions.
 REST API documentation can be found in the `Fedora wiki`_.

-This package can be installed using buildout which will also fetch FedoraCommons, and configure it for use.
+This package can be installed using buildout which will also fetch the Fedora installer, and install it locally for testing purposes.
 Use the following steps to install and run this doctest::

    python bootstrap.py